-Heroin addiction, also known as opioid use disorder, is a condition characterized by the compulsive and repeated use of heroin, an opioid that binds to receptors in the brain, releasing dopamine and effecting a temporary feeling of euphoria.
+Heroin addiction refers to a condition characterized by the compulsive and repeated use of heroin, an opioid that binds to receptors in the brain, releasing dopamine and affecting a temporary feeling of euphoria.

 Symptoms of heroin addiction include constricted pupils, slurred speech, agitation, neglecting responsibilities, secretive behavior, risky actions, decreased problem-solving abilities, unclear thinking, disorientation, mood swings, irritability, and anxiety.